Minecraft Live: 2019

-On the 17th of May 2019, MINECON Live 2019 was announced to be held on the 28th of September that same year, changing the name of the event from "MINECON Earth" to "MINECON Live" to avoid confusion with their new game Minecraft Earth.
+On 17 May 2019, MINECON Live 2019 was announced to be held on 28 September that same year, changing the name of the event from "MINECON Earth" to "MINECON Live" to avoid confusion with their new game Minecraft Earth.
 Like the previous year, viewers were able to vote for new features to be added to one of three in-game biomes in a following update; the Mountains biome won the vote.
-During the livestream, developers of the game announced the "Nether Update", and "Village & Pillage" update, the latter promoted via a Mojang and Element Animation Studios collaboratory episode of Villager News starring Dan Lloyd.
+During the livestream, developers of the game announced the "Nether Update", released in June 2020.
 An early access release date of Minecraft Earth was also announced to be for October 2019.